Bassey Albert Akpan: Car bribery

-In May 2017, the Economic and Financial Crimes Commission detained Akpan over cars that Akpan had allegedly received as a bribe from Jide Omokore years beforehand while Akpan was Akwa Ibom Finance Commissioner and Chairman of the State Inter-Ministerial Direct Labour Coordinating Committee.
+In May 2017, the Economic and Financial Crimes Commission detained Akpan over cars that he had allegedly received as a bribe from Jide Omokore years beforehand while he was Akwa Ibom Finance Commissioner and Chairman of the State Inter-Ministerial Direct Labour Coordinating Committee.
 Reporting showed that the Omokore's companies – Bay Atlantic Energy and Sahel Energy – received contracts from the Direct Labour Coordinating Committee and the EFCC claimed the vehicles were used to bribe Akpan.
 Akpan called the detainment and investigation politically motivated and claimed to have filed a suit against the EFCC for breaching his fundamental human rights.

 In August 2018, the EFCC filed charges against Akpan and Omokore in the High Court of Lagos State for corruption and bribery.
 The case was later tossed out by Justice O.A.
-Taiwo due to jurisdictional issues based on the defense's argument that the case should have been brought in Akwa Ibom not Lagos State.
+Taiwo due to jurisdictional issues based on the defence's argument that the case should have been brought in Akwa Ibom not Lagos State.

-False Asset Declaration
+False asset declaration

 In June 2018, charges were filed against Akpan for failing to declare his true assets after an investigation by the Special Presidential Investigation Panel on the Recovery of Public Property (SPIP) which accused Akpan of failing to disclose his ownership or the true cost of several houses.
-Akpan labeled the charges a plot to tarnish his image and bound to fail.
+Akpan labelled the charges a plot to tarnish his image and bound to fail.

 Petroleum Industry Bill bribes

 After the passage of the Petroleum Industry Bill (PIB) in August 2021, Akpan was accused of facilitating the bribery of federal legislators to guarantee the legislation's advancement despite significant public opposition to parts of the text.
-According to Peoples Gazette reporting, at least $10 million was paid to legislators in payments organized by Akpan and Minister of State for Petroleum Resources Timipre Sylva with between $1.5 million and $2 million going to both Senate President Ahmad Lawan and House Speaker Femi Gbajabiamila.
+According to Peoples Gazette reporting, at least $10 million was paid to legislators in payments organised by Akpan and Minister of State for Petroleum Resources Timipre Sylva with between $1.5 million and $2 million going to both Senate President Ahmad Lawan and House Speaker Femi Gbajabiamila.
 Multiple legislators corroborated the story with several legislators expressing anger, not that the Gbajabiamila and Lawan allegedly took bribes but instead that the bribes were not shared equally among the legislators as other legislators claimed to have received $5,000 for representatives and $20,000 for senators.
 Gbajabiamila, Lawan, Sylva, and Akpan all declined to comment on the story.